Azure-Samples/aks-managed-prometheus-and-grafana-bicep/README.md

 output principalId string = managedGrafana.identity.principalId
 ```

 The Bicep modules creates an [Azure Managed Grafana](https://learn.microsoft.com/en-us/azure/managed-grafana/overview) with a system-assigned managed identity.
 The `azureMonitorWorkspaceIntegrations` array contains the resource id of the [Azure Monitor managed service for Prometheus](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-overview).
-For more information integrating an Azure Managed Grafana with an Azure Monitor workspace, see [Collect Prometheus metrics from an AKS cluster](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/prometheus-metrics-enable?tabs=bicep).
+For more information on integrating an Azure Managed Grafana with an Azure Monitor workspace, see [Collect Prometheus metrics from an AKS cluster](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/prometheus-metrics-enable?tabs=bicep).

 By default, when a Grafana instance is created, Azure Managed Grafana grants it the `Monitoring Reader` role for all Azure Monitor data and Log Analytics resources within a subscription.
 This means the new Grafana instance can access and search all monitoring data in the subscription.
 It can view the Azure Monitor metrics and logs from all resources, and any logs stored in Log Analytics workspaces in the subscription.
 The Bicep module manually assigns the `Monitoring Reader` role to the Azure Managed Grafana system-assigned managed identity at the workspace scope.
 For more information, see [How to modify access permissions to Azure Monitor](https://learn.microsoft.com/en-us/azure/managed-grafana/how-to-permissions?tabs=azure-cli).